rust-unofficial/patterns/idioms/str-vs-string.md

 ## See also

 TODO: Add references to the book, rustbyexample, and possibly steve's post on the differences between a `String` and `str`.
-TODO: Possibly reorginize to have a smaller example first and this larger example under a `## Discussion` section.
+TODO: Possibly reorganize to have a smaller example first and this larger example under a `## Discussion` section.